merely-useful/py-rse/index.md

 but also want to get credit for our work.

-Other Creative Commons licenses incorporate various restrictions, and are usually referred two using the two-letter abbreviations listed below:
+Other Creative Commons licenses incorporate various restrictions, and are usually referred to using the two-letter abbreviations listed below:

 -   ND (no derivative works) prevents people from creating modified versions of our work.
     Unfortunately, this also inhibits translation and reformatting.